 Finally Helsinki is a very safe destination for solo female travelers.
 I spent two days in a hotel and actually didn’t meet any other travelers on my stay (trust me, I needed the break), but even though I was alone, I never felt the slightest bit uncomfortable walking around Helsinki, day or night.

-Transportation to Helsinki
+Transportation to Helsinki (and Nearby)

 Helsinki is super easy to tie into a trip to the Baltics, especially if you’re visiting Tallinn, the capital city of Estonia.